‘Dragon Ball Super’ Episode 83 Preview Analysis: Krillin Vs Basil, Bulla’s Birth

 — Comicbook.com (@ComicBook) March 12, 2017

-If any, the scenes in the DBS Ep 83 preview all but confirm that in the Tournament of Power, raw strength and power levels would not be everything that will determine victory.
+If any, the scenes in the DBS Episode 83 preview all but confirm that in the Tournament of Power, raw strength and power levels would not be everything that will determine victory.
 Instead, it would be skill and experience that might play a significant role in deciding the outcome of the grand battle royale.

 While Krillin’s scenes in the DBS Episode 83 preview effectively stole the teaser, the end of the NEP also showed Bulla finally being born.
 Over the course of the last few episodes, Vegeta has been very hesitant to participate in any battles due to the impending birth of his daughter.
 With Bulla already born, there would be little to hold the Saiyan back from protecting Universe 7 with all his ability.